 plant ecology, at the University of New Mexico.
 Before being elected

 Land Commissioner in 2010, he worked with the world-renowned

 scientist and humanitarian Dr. Jane Goodall at the Jane Goodall

 Institute for Wildlife Research Education and Conservation.
+Powell

-was President and Vice President of the Western States Land
+President and Vice President of the Western States Land

 Commissioners Association from 1996-1998, working closely with